To be eligible for admission to the LKSOM ACMS Postbaccalaureate program, all applicants must:

 Courses designed for non-science majors or allied health students are not acceptable.

 Two pre-requisite science courses can be fulfilled with AP credits or through a study abroad program.

 Students with incomplete prerequisites may apply; however, there may be a delay in the application review process if two (2) or more pre-requisite courses are pending.
-The deadline for completing prerequisite coursework is June 2023.
-Prior to spring 2020, online courses cannot be used to meet any of the pre-medical requirements.
+The deadline for completing prerequisite coursework is July 15, 2024.
+Prior to spring 2020, online courses cannot be used to meet any of the prerequisites.
 In response to the unique pandemic circumstances, online courses taken during 2020 spring, summer and fall semesters and the spring 2021 semester will be accepted.
 If the online course fulfills a science requirement, it must have a standard letter grade.
 All other online courses taken during the spring and summer 2020 semesters may have a Pass grade.
 All online classes taken in or after the fall 2020 semester require a standard letter grade.

-All applicants to the Postbac program are required to complete the CASPer assessment (offered as a part of the Altus Suite of Medicine (UME) (CSP10111 – US Medicine) .
+All applicants to the LKSOM Postbaccalaureate program are required to complete the CASPer assessment (offered as a part of the Altus Suite of Medicine (UME) (CSP10111 – US Medicine) .
 CASPer is an online, video scenario-based test which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for success in our program.
 This assessment complements other applicant selection tools.
-LKSOM will not use Snapshot or DUET for the 2023 application cycle.
+LKSOM will not use Snapshot or DUET for the 2024 application cycle.

-Although there is no preparation necessary to complete CASPer, you may want to familiarize yourself with the structure of this assessment at takeCASPer.com.
+Although there is no preparation necessary to complete CASPer, you may want to familiarize yourself with the structure of this assessment at https://acuityinsights.app/.
 Be sure that you have a quiet environment when you are completing this assessment.

-Applicants can register for the CASPer assessment at takeCASPer.com.
+Applicants can register for the CASPer assessment at https://acuityinsights.app/.
 (If you do not have an AAMC ID you will have to create one HERE).
-If you have any questions about the test, contact firstname.lastname@example.org.
+If you have any questions about the test, contact email@example.com.